boltops-tools/lono/docs/_includes/blueprint-structure/dsl.md

     └── seed
         └── configs.rb

-Lono uses the files under the `app` folder and combines them with your your projects `configs` files to generate CloudFormation templates and launch stacks.
+Lono uses the files under the `app` folder and your projects [configs]({% link _docs/core/configs.md %}) files to generate CloudFormation templates and launch stacks.
 The template is the component you'll usually work mostly with, IE: `app/templates/demo.rb`.

 ## Files and Folders